 Public Services and Procurement Canada

-Control and treatment of air emissions from thermal desorption operations is an extremely important consideration.
-There should be no emission of metals, polycyclic aromatic hydrocarbons (PAHs) or dioxins/furans from the system.
+Control and treatment of air emissions from thermal desorption operations are an extremely important consideration.
+Generation of off-gases, containing dioxins and furans, and/or halogenated acids can occur during thermal desorption treatment of soil with halogenated compounds.
+The system should be designed, operated and maintained to prevent the emission of metals, polycyclic aromatic hydrocarbons (PAHs) or dioxins/furans.

 Application examples are available at these addresses:

-This technology is capable of reducing final contaminant concentrations to below 5 mg/kg for target compounds (CPEO , 2002).
+This technology is capable of reducing final contaminant concentrations to below 5 mg/kg for target compounds.
 HTTD costs in Canada are competitive with landfills or biological treatment (CSMWG, 2005).